 Now you know what you need to make this Sweet and Spicy Pork Belly it’s about time I showed you how to make this rich, sticky dish.

-- 1 inch cube of root ginger (peeled and sliced)
+- 1 inch root ginger peeled and sliced

 - 2 tsp ground ginger